shola/setup_vs_code_debug/README.md

 cd <YOUR_PROJECT_DIR>
 setup_vs_code_debug
 ```
-The above command will configure the second-most-recent version of NodeJS to work
+The above command will configure the the most version of NodeJS to work with VS Code's
-with VS Code's debugger (because the latest version may be unstable).
-If you would
-like to target a different version of NodeJS:
+debugger.
+If you would like to target a different version of NodeJS:
 ```
 setup_vs_code_debug X.X.X
 ```